wthayer/documents/docs/BR.md

 No stipulation.

 ### 4.9.5 Time within which CA must process the revocation request
-Within 24 hours after receiving a Certificate Problem Report, the CA SHALL investigate the facts and circumstances related to a Certificate Problem Report and provide a preliminary report on its findings to both the Subscriber and the entity who filed the Certificate Problem Report.
-The CA SHALL provide a final determination on the Certificate Problem Report within the earliest of the following timelines:
+Within 24 hours after receiving a Certificate Problem Report, the CA SHALL investigate the facts and circumstances related to a Certificate Problem Report and provide a report on its findings to both the Subscriber and the entity who filed the Certificate Problem Report.

-Within 24 hours after receiving notice that a Private Key was compromised or publicly disclosed, Within 24 hours after receiving notification that the Certificate requested was not authorized by the Subscriber and the Subscriber does not retroactively grant authorization, or
-Within seven business days after receiving a Certificate Problem Report alleging any other problem with the certificate.

-If there is a delay of more than seven days in providing a final determination of a Certificate Problem Report, the CA SHALL notify the Subscriber and entity providing the Certificate Problem Report about the reason for the delay and include the reason for delay in any final report provided.

 After reviewing the facts and circumstances, the CA SHALL work with any entity reporting the Certificate Problem Report or other revocation-related notice to establish a date when the CA will revoke the Certificate which MUST not exceed the time frame set forth in Section 4.9.1.1.
 The date selected by the CA SHOULD consider the following criteria: